Lionel Algama: Career

 His first music teacher was T. N. Silva.
 While still in school, he learned to play the sitar from veteran musician Edwin Samaradiwakara.
 Although his main instrument is the sitar, he excels at playing musical instruments such as veena, guitar, sarod, harmonium, and mandolin.
 Seeing his son's innate talent for music, his father sent Lionel to the Visva-Bharati University of Music, India in 1955.
 During his life in India, he studied sitar under the maestro Ravi Shankar and Rabindranath Tagore.
 He was fluent in English, Vanga and Hindi languages.
 He learned Hindi from Ven.
 Daramitipola Rathanasara Thero.
-Between the years 1955 to 1959, ge performed classical and jazz concerts and Ballets in New Delhi, Calcutta, Bombay, Benares, Jaipur and Pakistan.
+Between the years 1955 to 1959, he performed classical and jazz concerts and Ballets in New Delhi, Calcutta, Bombay, Benares, Jaipur and Pakistan.

 After returning Sri Lanka, he joined with fellow musician W. Chularatna.
 Under the guidance of Chularatna and Samaradiwakara, he joined the Band of Radio Ceylon.
 While a resident of the Chithrasena Art Institute in Kollupitiya, he co-wrote the music with W. D. Amaradeva for Chithrasena's stage plays such as Karadiya and Nala Damayanthi.
 Meanwhile, he also directed music for the plays Kinkini Kolama, Gini Hora, Ran Kikili, Nuwanpodiya, Kusa Pabawathi, Macbeth and Othello.
 From 1959 to 1989, as his first teaching appointment, he worked as the music teacher of Thurstan College, Colombo.
 In 1963, he performed at Perth and Tasmania in Australia with the Chitrasena Ballet troupe, Broadcasting and T.V.
 Singapore.

 In 1964, Lionel made his maiden cinema music direction with the film Patachara directed by Wimalanath Dissanayake.
 His music direction in the film was highly praised by the audience, particularly with the songs "Thanha Asha" sung by Amaradeva and song "Baloli Loli" sung by Nanda Malini.
 Later he won the award for the Best Music Director in 1964 at the United Ceylon Fans Association Awards in 1965.
 The climax of him film music came through the blockbuster film Parasatu Mal.
 Released in 1966, the three songs are like precious pearls in the history of Sinhala film music: "Sandakath Pini Diya", "Ada Pamanai Ithiiri" (by Amaradeva), "Parawunu Malwala" (by Sujatha Aththanayaka).
 Along with Dayananda Gunawardena, he staged popular play Nari Bena on 4 November 1960 at Thurston College Hall.
 It was able to take Sri Lankan drama music in a new direction where Algama tried to experiment with unique musical compositions with the lyrics of Raigama Raban.
 But in 44 years he has composed 9 films.